-Unlike some cities, Harlem isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harlem are a mix of both white- and blue-collar jobs.
+Harlem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harlem is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Harlem who work in sales jobs (13.91%), office and administrative support (12.26%), and teaching (8.81%).
+There are especially a lot of people living in Harlem who work in sales jobs (12.17%), office and administrative support (10.55%), and management occupations (9.55%).

 Also of interest is that Harlem has more people living here who work in computers and math than 95% of the places in the US.

 As is often the case in a small city, Harlem doesn't have a public transportation system that people use for their commute.

 In terms of college education, Harlem is nearly on par with the US average for all cities of 21.84%: 18.98% of adults 25 and older in Harlem have a bachelor's degree or advanced degree.

 The per capita income in Harlem in 2010 was $26,665, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,660 for a family of four.
 However, Harlem contains both very wealthy and poor people as well.

 Harlem is a very ethnically-diverse city.
 The people who call Harlem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harlem residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harlem include Irish, English, French , and Scots-Irish.

 The most common language spoken in Harlem is English.
 Other important languages spoken here include Spanish and Other Asian languages.